 The DBS checks the ECB carries out are enhanced checks.
 These check for any spent and unspent convictions, cautions, reprimands and final warnings, plus any additional information held locally by police forces that's reasonably considered relevant to the post applied for.

-The checks cost £40 for anybody in a paid role but are free for volunteers.
+The checks cost £40 for anybody in a paid role and £13 per year to register to the Update Service but are free for volunteers.

 The ECB’s DBS checking process has now moved online.
 This is a great step forward allowing individuals to complete their DBS application within minutes.
-Benefits of this new system include:
+Benefits of the system include:

 - Applicants to complete their DBS application completely online, by PC, laptop, tablet or phone